|

 In a copy command, when

-then it is assumed that a single source file will be copied to this name.
+to clause does not exist, orthen it is assumed that a single source file will be copied to this name.
 If the target path name is not absolute, it is relative to the current directory.
 If there are more than one source file or the source is a directory, an exception is raised.
 Let's again run some Judo code from the command line and see what happens:

 C:\x>java judo -x "copy 'alfa' to 'beta'"